asapbio/Preprints_and_Publishing_Training-course/Lesson-IV_Sci-Comm/SciComm_Lesson-plan_022821.md

    </td>
    <td>(A, B, C) Explore the role of scicomm as part of being a scientist and why you should communicate your own science.
 <p>
-Explore how to utilise different platforms and adapt content for specific audiences and how and when use each platform
+Explore how to utilise different platforms and adapt content for specific audiences and how and when use each platform</p>
    </td>
    <td>Infographic ”why scicomm?”, Discussion topic “whose responsibility is scientific communication?”,
    </td>